MEAFA PhD Top-Up

 A critical step for achieving this mission, is the ongoing investment in cross-disciplinary cross-institutional training of PhD students.
 As such, since October 2011 MEAFA offers significant top-ups to holders of primary scholarships and accordingly invites applications.

-Call for applications: there is 1 available top-up scholarship for PhD studies commencing semester 1, 2013.
+Call for applications: there are 2 available top-up scholarship for PhD studies commencing semester 1, 2014.

 Description of the PhD Top-Up